clamsproject/aapb-brandeis-datahousing/README.md

 ### Deploy on your own

-Install all the python dependencies with `pip install -r requirements.txt`, and configure your server using `.env` file or via environment variables (See `.env.sample` file for an example).
+Install all the python dependencies with `pip install -r requirements.txt`, and configure your server using a `.env` file or via environment variables (see `.env.sample` for an example configuration file).
+The following variables need to be defined:

 * `FLASK_APP`: must be `api`
 * `FLASK_DEBUG`: set to `1` to enable debug mode, otherwise `0`
 * `FLASK_RUN_PORT`: port number to listen on
 * `FLASK_RUN_HOST`: hostname to listen
 * `ASSET_DIR`: path to the directory on the server where the AAPB media files (assets) are stored
+* `DOWNLOAD_DIR`: currently not in use
+* `STORAGE_DIR`: the directory where MMIF files are stored
 * `BUILD_DB`: set to `1` to build the database from scratch, otherwise `0`
+* `DEVELOPER_MODE`: set to `1`  for developer mode, which adds some routes to the API

 Start the server with `flask run`.